You’ve poured blood, sweat, and tears into your business. When it’s time to sell, you deserve to be compensated well.

 Selling your business to an employee

-A trusted employee who’s great at their job and knows your business inside and out could make the perfect buyer.
+A trusted employee who’s great at their job and knows your business inside and out could make the perfect business owner—and your ideal buyer.

 Pros: You can plan the sale well in advance.
 The first step is setting up a legally-binding partnership with your employee.
 Then, you’ve got plenty time to arrange the hand-off, and extract yourself from daily operations, before your employee takes over completely.